MarkvanMents/docs/content/refguide/getting-the-make-it-native-app.md

----
-title: "Getting the Make It Native App"
+# Getting the Make It Native App
-parent: "native-mobile"
-menu_order: 10
-tags: ["Android", "iOS", "native", "debug"]
----

 ## 1 Introduction